 Gameplay

-Pickford Piranha that you drive for most of the game.
+The Plymouth Barracuda: the real world inspiration for the Pickford Piranha that you drive for most of the game. |

 Graphics/presentation

-Jade Champion who is murdered before you take to the road
+From left to right: Taurus; Groove Champion & Jade Champion who is murdered before you take to the road in her car. |

 Replayability